GOOD HOSPITAL PRACTICE

 Version 1.3.2021-02-05 with bibliography

-Reproduction is permitted provided the source is acknowledged and a specimen copy is supplied.
+Reproduction is authorised provided the source is acknowledged and a specimen copy is supplied.

 Articles on good practice in medicine and science are published irregularly by